Understanding Container-to-Container Networking

 ||Enforces network policy for traffic between apps as follows:

-The diagram below illustrates how two app instances communicate in a deployment without CF Networking enabled.
+The diagram below illustrates how two app instances communicate in a deployment without Container-to-Container Networking enabled.
 Traffic from App A must route out and back in through the Gorouter, which restricts performance and the protocol used to send the traffic.
 In this scenario, App B does not know the real source of the traffic it receives and must trust all inbound traffic.

-The diagram below illustrates how app instances communicate in a deployment with CF Networking enabled.
+The diagram below illustrates how app instances communicate in a deployment with Container-to-Container Networking enabled.
 In this example, the operator creates two policies to regulate the flow of traffic between App A, App B, and App C.

 - Allow traffic from App A to App B